zfdesign/AngularJS-GettingStarted/README.md

 #AngularJS: Get Started
 [](by Scott Allen a Pluralsight course exercise)

-This course demonstrates how to use the essential abstractions of AngularJS, including modules, controllers, directives, and services.
+This exercise demonstrates how to use the essential abstractions of AngularJS, including modules, controllers, directives, and services.